aayushsaw/beyondchats-content-manager/README.md

 *   **Frontend (Vercel)**: [https://beyondchats-content-manager.vercel.app/](https://beyondchats-content-manager.vercel.app/)
 *   **Backend API (Render)**: [https://beyondchats-api.onrender.com/api/articles](https://beyondchats-api.onrender.com/api/articles)

 A full-stack application that scrapes blog articles from BeyondChats, manages them via a REST API, and uses an automated AI agent to enhance content with external research.
+Features a modern, interactive UI with dark mode, search, filtering, and bookmarking capabilities.

 ## 🚀 Project Overview

-This project successfully implements all 3 phases of the challenge:
+This project successfully implements all 3 phases of the challenge plus enhanced interactive features:

 1.  **Phase 1 (Backend & Scraping)**: Scrapes recent trending articles from *BeyondChats* (2024-2025) covering AI, healthcare, and business topics, and stores them in a SQLite database with a CRUD API.
 2.  **Phase 2 (AI Automation)**: A robust script that searches Google for the latest article's title, scrapes external references (Wiki/IBM), and uses a simulated LLM to "enhance" the original article with new insights and citations.
-3.  **Phase 3 (Frontend)**: A responsive, "premium" React + Tailwind CSS dashboard that displays original and AI-enhanced articles.
+3.  **Phase 3 (Frontend)**: A responsive, "premium" React + Tailwind CSS dashboard that displays original and AI-enhanced articles with interactive features.

+### ✨ **Enhanced Features:**
+- **🌙 Dark Mode**: Toggle between light and dark themes with localStorage persistence
+- **🔍 Search & Filter**: Real-time search by title/content and filter by article type (All, AI Enhanced, Original)
+- **📚 Bookmarking**: Save favorite articles with persistent localStorage
+- **📊 Reading Progress**: Visual progress indicator when reading articles
+- **🎨 Interactive UI**: Smooth animations, hover effects, and micro-interactions
+- **📱 Responsive Design**: Optimized for all screen sizes

 **Technical Note**: Due to the local environment lacking PHP/Composer, the Backend (Phase 1) was implemented in **Node.js/Express** instead of Laravel.
 It fulfills all functional requirements (CRUD, Database, API).